 The Ransom of Rusty Rex comes from Ryan Schifrin who had previously only made the Bigfoot film Abominable (2006).
 The episode is an interestingly different take, although is another one that arrives at a denouement that can be seen coming from the outset.
 Director John Landis, the man responsible for The Blues Brothers (1980) and An American Werewolf in London (1981), makes a cameo as the goblin’s adopted father.

-The final segment Bad Seed comes from British director Neil Marshall who made Dog Soldiers (2002), The Descent (2005) and Doomsday (2008).
+The final segment Bad Seed comes from British director Neil Marshall who made Dog Soldiers (2002), The Descent (2005), Doomsday (2008) and Hellboy (2019).
 Marshall’s take is to offer up the appealingly silly idea of a killer Halloween pumpkin and the film derives its amusement from the images of the pumpkin running around biting people’s heads off.
 In another cameo, the male of the first couple who are the first to be killed is Australian director Greg Mclean who made Wolf Creek (2005) and Rogue (2007), while Joe Dante, director of a host of genre films including The Howling (1980), turns up as a scientist in the coda.